johlym/johnathan-org/src/_posts/2018-01-07-on-developing-a-wordpress-theme.md

 title: On Developing a WordPress Theme
 slug: on-developing-a-wordpress-theme
 featured: false
-og_title: On Developing a WordPress Theme – Johnathan.org
-og_description: A few weeks ago I started the process of moving this blog over to WordPress from Ghost—and I talked about why I did that in a previous post—so now that I’ve mad
-meta_title: On Developing a WordPress Theme – Johnathan.org
-meta_description: A hand-crafted technology product by Johnathan Lyman

 layout: post
 categories: posts
 date: 2018-01-07 21:07:19.000000000 -08:00
 ---

-A few weeks ago I started the process of moving this blog over to WordPress from Ghost—and I talked about why I did that in a previous post—so now that I’ve made the change, the next natural step felt like talking about how I developed a theme for the first time.
+A few weeks ago I started the process of moving this blog over to WordPress from Ghost—and I talked about why I did that in a previous post—so now that I've made the change, the next natural step felt like talking about how I developed a theme for the first time.

-Yep, I’ve never done this before, and it turned out pretty well… I think.
+Yep, I've never done this before, and it turned out pretty well… I think.

 ## Local Environment

 In my opinion, maintaining a proper working development environment is one of the hardest things to do.
 Over time it can experience something I like to call “dev rot.”
 To make this as easy as possible, I invoked the assistance from a tool by the great folks over at Flywheel called Local.
 Local does one thing: let you build, maintain, and tear down WordPress development environments on a whim.
 It runs a Virtualbox-powered VM under the hood and if you use the Flywheel managed WordPress hosting service, allows you to push your development environment straight up to them for one-click production pushes.
-It’s a fantastic tool and keeps things super clean.
+It's a fantastic tool and keeps things super clean.

 ![](/content/images/wp-content/uploads/2018/01/flywheel_local-squashed.png)